fapi-cz/fapi-member/readme.txt

 Ohodnotit tento plugin můžete na stránkách [WordPress](https://wordpress.org/plugins/fapi-member/#reviews).

 == Changelog ==

+= 2.0.10 =
+* Bug fix - when using repayment and FM API, memberships are now prolonged by a portion of the total days based on the repayment count

 = 2.0.09 =
 * Bug fix - fixed admin login redirect